sandeep45/club_management_front_end/README.md

+Number of Tables : 8
+People per group : 4
+Table assignment options:
+- straight by rating
+- every other by rating
+- clear All Tables

+Table 1
+Table 2
+Table 3
+...
+...
+...

+No Table

+Each Table Will show Members of that table
+Member Name, Member Rating, Edit

 Pending

 Show Checked in Members sorted by table number

-Number of Tables : 8
-People per group : 4
 it will give 32 people a table number

 update table numbers by these two options
-- straight by rating
-- every other by rating

 - manually

 Assign Tables